ViralTexts/gtr-clusters/clusters/StarSpangledBanner.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-e governments of these two na­
-tions be not driven to undertake a war
-that must not only threaten bankruptcy
-and revolution and possibly a worse calam­
-ity to Spain, but be costly beyond expres­
-sion In the sacrifice of blood and treasure
-to the American people.&quot;
-Dr. Hall Convalescent.
-New York.
-April 3.-Bev.
-Dr. John Hall,
-pastor of the Fifth Avenue Presbyterian
-church, is convalescing.
-He has passed
-through any danger perlo&#x27;d that may have
-existed, and at his residence to-day It was
-said he contemplated participating in com­
-munion service next Sunday.

-0 ii mi STTnTnnnsTriiT r&quot;i iTtii sei

 O say, can you see by the dawn&#x27;s early Hfjht
 What so proudly to balled at the twilight&#x27;s last